hkust-taco/invalml/README.md

 ### 2.1 Running the Main Project (Using Docker)

-A Docker image is prepared with all necessary dependencies to compile the main project.
+Docker images are prepared with all necessary dependencies to compile the main project.
+The following instructions are for `amd64`.
+If you are using `arm64`, you need to substitute `invalml` in the following commands with `invalml-arm64`.

 1. Run the command `docker load < invalml.tar.gz` to load the Docker image.
-2. Run the command `docker run -it --rm mlscript/invalml` to launch a temporary container.
+2. Run the command `docker run -it -p 8080:8080 --rm mlscript/invalml` to launch a temporary container.
+You can substitute the second `8080` with another port number that is available on your device (e.g., you can run `docker run -it -p 8080:3154 --rm mlscript/invalml`) if the 8080 port is occupied.
-3. Run the following commands to run all the tests:
+3. Run the following commands to execute all tests:

     ```bash
     cd /home/ubuntu/mlscript
     sbt hkmc2AllTests/test
     ```

     All tests should be passed.
+The generated web demo can be found at `/home/ubuntu/web-demo`.
+To use the web demo locally, please refer to Section 2.3.

-4. After executing the tests, you may exit the container, and it will be destroyed automatically.
+4. After executing the tests, you can run `exit` to exit the interactive shell and turn off the container.
+The container will be destroyed automatically.

 ### 2.2 Running the Main Project (From Scratch)

 To build the main project from scratch, please follow the steps below to ensure that all dependencies are installed correctly.

 1. We recommend that you use [Coursier](https://get-coursier.io/) to set up the Scala development environment.
 You can follow [these instructions](https://get-coursier.io/docs/cli-installation) to install Coursier on your device.
 You may need to install Java manually on some platforms.
 After the installation of Coursier, you can run the command `cs install sbt scala` to install **sbt** and **Scala**.
 Other approaches to installing **Java**, **sbt**, and **Scala** should also work.
 Please ensure you have Java 11 or above.
 2. Please install [Node.js 24](https://nodejs.org/en) and **npm** (Node Package Manager).
 If there are already other versions of **Node.js** on your device, you can consider using a version manager like [nvm](https://github.com/nvm-sh/nvm).
-Please ensure the node executable is in the `PATH` such that the tests can be executed correctly.
+Please ensure the node executable is in the `PATH` so that the tests can be executed correctly.

 Then, you can download and unpack the artifact.
 Suppose that the artifact is unpacked at `mlscript/`.
+Please create a folder called `web-demo` at the same location as where the `mlscript` folder is.
 Tests can be executed as follows:

 1. Run `sbt` at `mlscript/`.
 An interactive shell of **sbt** will be started.
+2. Run the command `hkmc2JS/fullLinkJS` in the sbt shell.
+It will compile the MLscript compiler and generate the corresponding JavaScript files.
-2. Run the command `hkmc2AllTests/test` in the sbt shell.
-It will execute all the tests.
+3. Run the command `hkmc2AllTests/test` in the sbt shell.
+It will execute all the tests and generate the web demo.
+To use the web demo locally, please refer to Section 2.3.
-3. All tests should be passed.
+4. All tests should be passed, and the web demo files should be available at `web-demo`.
-4. After executing the tests, you can run `exit` to exit the interactive shell.
+5. After executing the tests, you can run `exit` to exit the interactive shell.

 ### 2.3 Running the Web Demo

 The web demo can be accessed via the link https://anonymous8538.github.io/780/.
 It is designed to work on desktop computers and laptops.
 Please ensure that JavaScript is enabled.

+If you have already compiled and executed the test from scratch/in Docker, you can also access the web demo locally.
+For example, if you are using VSCode, you can install the extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to start a server on your device, or use [http-server](https://www.npmjs.com/package/http-server) if you are using another editor.
+In the Docker image, the http-server is already installed.
+You can run the command `cd /home/ubuntu/web-demo && http-server .` to start the server.
+If you create the container by using the command `docker run -it -p 8080:x --rm mlscript/invalml`, you should be able to access the web demo via the link `http://127.0.0.1:x/`, where x is the port number you pick.

+You may refer to Section 4 for more details about the web demo.

 ## 3. Introduction to the Main Project